 - Following the hearing and accountability sessions held by AMAN’s partners, The Red Crescent and Human Land Association took measures to immune the supply of medicine from corruption acts such as nepotism and waste.
 These measures included enhancing the monitoring system of patients’ cards.

-- As a result of the training session targeting female journalist, 10 proposals were developed by the trained journalists who vowed to prepare the 10 investigative reports based on these proposals.
+- As a result of a training session targeting female journalists, 10 proposals were developed by the trained journalists who vowed to prepare the 10 investigative reports based on these proposals.
 AMAN expected a high debate following the completion and publishing the reports.
-Furthermore, one of the journalist was able to prepare investigative report related to health care.
+Furthermore, one of the journalists was able to prepare an investigative report related to health care.

 - As a results of professional coaching and awareness raising sessions targeting CSOs working on human rights, AMAN was able to expand the number of CSOs working on combating corruption in health care services and in consumer protection by integrating anti-corruption and social accountability tools within their strategies with the technical support of AMAN.
 This achievement ensures a long-term partnership and cooperation between AMAN and these organizations which will enhance the sustainability of the project.

-- On the level of citizen awareness about the link between corruption and human rights, the level of citizens engagement with AMAN social media campaigns ensures the enhancement of their awareness on corruption.
+- The level of citizens engagement with AMAN social media campaigns ensures the enhancement of their awareness on corruption.
 According to the online statistics, the published material obtained thousands of reactions and shares and, many citizens were motivated to report corruption acts after seeing the published materials.

 - Relying on research and professional assessments will encourage the officials to cooperate.